-- A hernia tends to ache a lot after exertion and is slow to settle
+A hernia tends to ache a lot after exertion and is slow to settle

-- Inguinal ligament strain
+Inguinal ligament strain

-A ligament strain at the bottom of the abdominal wall, this injury is similar to an abdominal muscle strain.
-The rehab program for it is very similar to a abdominal muscle strain
+A ligament strain at the bottom of the abdominal wall, this injury is similar to a pulled stomach muscle.

 Digestive or reproductive condition